AlterMannomann/SQL/README.md

 ## Processing nodes
 Space nodes are processed one by one.
 The possible reactions of a space node are limited to the reaction with childs or, on overflow, causing the creation of dimensions or childs.
 They must not be synchronized with any nodes in "mirror" areas.
 The mirror effect is expected to appear by itself.
 ## Processing volumes
 The meta-structure of volumes is only important for displaying the space creation.
 With complete volumes for at least three dimensions it gets a 3d tetris like form, not considering lower dimension volumes, which are space volume cubes with planck length 1.
 Volumes get important to define the action-reaction between volume energy in the meta-model of the space creation effects.
+Volumes translated to our universe define a single point, e.g. x=3 and y=200.
+In volume and node terminology for creating space they would be just nodes of a volume with x, x+/-1, y, y+/-1 that defines the space of such a point.
+## Parents and childs
+Parents and childs have a m:n relationsship, limited by dimension x. m <= n <= x. x >= 0, integer. p0 is defined as the amount of 0 positions in the complete coordinates with all dimensions.
+Nodes per volume for a dimension x: 2<sup>x</sup>
+Parent range: {0, x} and {1, x} for x > 0
+Child range: {0, 2 * x}
+Childs for special positions 0: always 2, both dimension axis Childs for position > 0: 2x - (x - p0).
+Formula would be true for position 0 if unique.

 **Currently not implemented correctly.** I have to step back and rework the concept.
 See *VolumeParentChildConnections.mp4* where I tried to visualize what is happening in the system building up a space by parent-child connections.
 Volumes stay a meta concepts and may not be complete at a given point in time.
 Using parent-child instead of dimension index like x,y,z (we should be able to deal with any amount of dimensions) causes too much overhead on constructing a complete volume.
 It is enough to construct new nodes that spread in every dimension on overflow, where they may find already a child from another parent to connect.
 Moreover I have to take in account, that the coordinate system changes with every dimension opening more spaces, so a mirror concept makes only sense in dimension 1.
-It is a 2<sup>n</sup> function describing the possible +/- axis combinations, where n = dimension.
+It is a 2<sup>n</sup> function describing the meta volume nodes, where n = dimension.
+Possible axis nodes are defined by 2n.
+But I use a zero representation in every dimension to ensure that every dimension has the same number space.
+Moreover there is a zero node for every axis of every dimension.
+In sense of geometry they have all the same position, whereas every node with a position != 0 is unique.
+In sense of space and energy they decouple the positive and negative energy flow of space creation, leading to a zero energy result in the node in dimension 0 as long as the universe is equilibrated.
+This is only valid for space creation.
+Energies on a meta level may react all with each other independend of their space dimension position.

 https://github.com/AlterMannomann/SQL/assets/100498474/8c27127c-f247-4222-bff0-1a001fcc047e